Union Pacific Steam Locomotives

 As I set about learning about steam locomotives, I realized that I don't have much of a background in their design and usage.
 So I began gathering basic information to help me better understand what a steam locomotive is and how the designs have evolved over the years.
 I found several books from the early 1900s that Google has made available as part of its Google Books project.
 These helped a lot to explain the improvements in design, and the particulars as to why railroads, and Union Pacific specifically continued to rebuild their locomotives with larger drive wheels and larger cylinders.
 Just recently I was able to obtain a copy of Alfred Bruce's "The Steam Locomotive In America", a landmark book published in 1952.
 Mr. Bruce was the vice president of engineering at American Locomotive Company when the book was published.

 I wanted to put UP's steam locomotives in context with the locomotives of other railroads, so I started looking for lists of all locomotives built since the mid 1800s, which are known as "Builder Lists."
 I made contact with Allen Stanley, and Allen sent a CD of all that he had collected over the years.
 I also began a correspondence with Robert Lehmuth concerning his project to compile finished builder lists for all locomotive builders, and to make them available.
-In return for providing a web page that shows the builder lists that Bob Lemuth offers, he sent me copies of the lists for builders that sold locomotives to Union Pacific. -- (Read more about the builder lists offered by Bob Lemuth)
+In return for providing a web page that shows the builder lists that Bob Lemuth was offering at the time, he sent me copies of the lists for builders that sold locomotives to Union Pacific.
+(Bob Lehmuth passed away in 2019.)

 The greatest benefit from this steam locomotive project was that I have been able to compile a series of brief corporate and historical summaries of all of UP's subsidiary railroads that have operated steam locomotives.
 This includes the largest companies (OSL, OWRR&N, and LA&SL), as well as numerous smaller companies that have added to UP's network of branches all across its pre-1982 railroad network.
 These are all on the UP Corporate History page.
 I've tried to add an overview of each company's history, along with a roster listing of each company's steam locomotives, with their subsequent road number in UP's numbering system. -- (Read more about Union Pacific's Corporate History -- scroll down to the individual companies, then click each link)